tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

   - Partial history syncing
   - DAG representation of Mempool to prevent duplicate UTXOs and cyclic transaction references
 - BEAM unique features:
+  - Secure BBS system hosted on the nodes for establishing communication between wallets.
+Removes the need for sender and receiver to be online at the same time.
+  - Use of decoy outputs in Dandelion stem phase.
+Decoy outputs are later spent to avoid clutter on blockchain
   - Explicit UTXO incubation period
   - Timelocks with a minimum and maximum threshold
   - Auditable transactions as part of the roadmap
-  - Secure BBS system hosted on the nodes for non-interactive transaction negotiation
-  - One-sided transaction construction
+  - One-sided transaction construction for non-interactive payments
-  - Incentives to consume old UTXOs in order to keep the blockchain compact
   - Use of Radix-Hash trees

 Both projects are still very young.
 As of the writing of this report (May&nbsp;2019), both are still in the testnet phase, and many of